Nathan-Smug/Perishable-Inventory-Management-System-Online/README.md

 # Perishable Inventory Management System Online - Big Kitchens e.g TakeAways/Hotels/Schools

 Creation of a real-time perishable inventory managmentsystem online 'Pimso', Systems components have been aquired and implemented.
-Now looking for assitance on developing further whilst in infancy.
+Now looking for assitance on developing the system further.

 Requirements list: